omerbsezer/Fast-Terraform/SAMPLE06-EKS-ManagedNodes-Blueprint.md

 - We are using EKS Blueprints to provision EKS cluster with managed nodes easily.
 - Tf file creates 65 Resources
 - It takes ~30 mins to provision cluster.
+- EKS Blueprint is used from: https://github.com/aws-ia/terraform-aws-eks-blueprints
+- Gameserver example is updated and run: https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/agones-game-controller

 There are 1 main part:
 - **main.tf**: includes: